gaps-closure/capo/Java/constraints/constraint_model_explanation.md

 Instance and class fields can be annotated by the user with node annotations.
 Instance and class methods can be annotated by the user with method annotations.
 Constructors can be be annotated by the user with constructor annotations.
-Only node annotations can be assigned by the solver to unannotated fields, methods are constructors.
+Only node annotations can be assigned by the solver to unannotated fields, methods or constructors.

 ### General Constraints on Output and Setup of Auxiliary Decision Variables

-Every class must be assigned to a valid enclave.
+Every class must be assigned to at least one valid enclave.
-All instance methods of a Class must be assigned to the same enclave as the Class.
-All instance fields  of a Class must be assigned to the same enclave as the Class.
-All static methods of a Class must be assigned to the same enclave as the Class.
+** Each class containing one or more annotated element (constructor, method, or field) must be assigned to exactly one enclave.
+** Each class containing no annotated elements  must be assigned to at least one enclave and at most every enclave.

+Across all accesses/invocations of an unannotated element, it may touch at most one label at each level.

-All static fields of a Class must be assigned to the same enclave as the Class.
+All elements (constructor, method, or field) of a class instance must be assigned the same enclave as the instance itself.

+This entails separate constraints for constructors, instance methods, instance fields, static methods and static fields.

-Contained nodes and parameters are assigned the same enclave as their containing methods.
+Contained nodes and parameters are assigned the same enclave(s) as their containing methods.

-Annotations can not assigned to a valid enclave and they must be assigned to `nullEnclave`.
+Annotations can not be assigned to a valid enclave and they must be assigned to `nullEnclave`.

-The level of every node that is not an annotation must match:
- * the level of the label (taint) assigned to the node
- * the level of the enclave the node is assigned to
+Each (node,level) pair is assigned at most one valid enclave at that level.
+Each (node,level) pair is assigned at most one valid label with that level.

 Only method entry nodes can be assigned a method annotation label.
 Only constructor method entry nodes can be assigned a constructor annotation label.

-Furthermore, only the user can bless a method or constructor with a method or constructor annotation respectively (that gets be passed to the solver through the input).
+Furthermore, only the user can bless a method or constructor with a method or constructor annotation respectively (that gets passed to the solver through the input).

-Set up a number of auxiliary decision variables as needed.

-If a node is contained in an unannotated method or constructor then the CLE label taint assigned to the node must match that of the containing method or constructor.
-In other words, since unannotated methods/constructors must be singly tainted, all nodes contained within the methods/constructors must have the same taint as the method/constructor.

-XXX: remaining needs to be worked on for Java/SDG

-If a node is contained in an user annotated method, then the CLE label taint assigned to the node must be allowed by the CLE JSON of the method annotation in the argument taints, return taints, or code body taints.
-In other words, any node contained within a method blessed with a method-annotation by the user can only contain nodes with taints that are explicitly permitted (to be coerced) by the method annotation.

 ### 2.2 Constraints on the Cross-Domain Control Flow

 The control flow can never leave an enclave, unless it is done through an approved cross-domain call, as expressed in the following three constraints.

-The only control edges allowed in the cross-domain cut are either call invocations or returns.
-For any call invocation edge in the cut, the method annotation of the method entry being called must have a CDF that allows (with or without redaction) the level of the label assigned to the callsite.
-The label assigned to the callsite must have a node annotation with a CDF that allows the data to be shared with the level of the (taint of the) method entry being called.
+1) The only control edges allowed in the cross-domain cut are either call invocations or returns.

+2) For any call invocation edge in the cut, the method annotation of the method entry being called must have a CDF that allows (with or without redaction) the level of the label assigned to the callsite.

+3) The label assigned to the callsite must have a node annotation with a CDF that allows the data to be shared with the level of the (taint of the) method entry being called.

 Notes:
   1. No additional constraint is needed for control call return edges; checking